 Government start-up loans

 The most common form of funding for small businesses in the UK is the government’s startup loan programme.
-These start up loans are available for all small businesses from a branding agency right through to a tile manufacturer.
-Startup loans can be used to get your small business off the ground with support from the federal government.
+These start up loans are available for all small businesses from a agencies right through to a manufacturers.
+Startup loans can be used to get your small business off the ground with support from the government.
 These sort of loans are suitable for entrepreneurs who need to get started with a low-cost and flexible loan programme.